Setting up my HP LaserJet Pro P1102w was not as straightforward as I had hoped, but it is just a question of knowing what to do and in what order.

 5. Set up wireless printing from mobiles and tablets

-Being a networked printer, the first thing to do is determine if the problem is with the printer itself or with the computer that is trying to communicate with it.
-My experience has been that the latter is more common.
+Being a networked printer, the first thing to do is determine if the problem is with the printer itself, the network, or the computer that is trying to communicate with it.

 One way to test for this is to simply try to use the printer from a different device that had previously been set up to use it.

 Another method is to open a web browser and attempt to view the printer’s internal web server.
 It will have an address of the form http://192.168.0.257/, matching the IP address you were given in step 2.
-If you can’t visit this page, that’s a good indication that the problem is with the printer.
-Go to Information – Print Info Pages and attempt to print one of the info pages.
+If you lost the address, check your router’s list of IP address assignments.
+Assuming you can visit the printer’s internal web server, go to Information – Print Info Pages and attempt to print one of the info pages.
 If any of the pages print, that’s a good indication that the printer is fine and the problem is with the computer trying to communicate with it.

 - HP Support for P1102 series